How to start a Business and Stay in Business

 Setting up an outside office for a new business is a case-by-case situation, and depends almost entirely on start-up money and cash flow.
 Some businesses truly require a place to host clients (ad agencies), and for others, it’s not as important (web development).
 Weigh the advantages carefully against capital, because being locked into a lease without a means to pay is no fun.

 Retain a Good Paper Trail

-Before Starting a Business, establish several important things.
+Before Starting a business, establish several important things.
 First, design a consistent and scalable filing system for all the forms.
 Whether you organize by client or project is irrelevant, but make sure you can find the information when you need it.
 Second, make sure to have airtight contracts.
 I advise against writing them yourself.
 There are many places on the net where you can get generic forms, such as www.creativepro.com.
-You will also need to look for NDAs (non-disclosure agreements, for contracting work out to other freelancers), RFP (request for proposal) templates for clients to fill out, expense reports, invoices, and time sheets.
-Every project is different, so be prepared to make changes on these forms.
+You will also need to look for NDAs (non-disclosure agreements, for contracting work out to other freelancers), RFP (request for proposal) templates for clients to fill out, expense reports, invoices, and timesheets.
+Every project is different, so be prepared to make changes to these forms.

 And please, when you sign a contract with a client, make sure you have a copy with BOTH signatures.
 Seems like an obvious thing, but you’d be surprised.
 Don’t do any work without one, because legally, you will have a very hard time forcing a delinquent client to pay without one.

 Part of maintaining a solid paper trail is having a good invoice system ready to launch at a moment’s notice.
 Make sure your invoices arrive in the client’s mailbox while the project is still fresh.
 Every invoice should mark the amount to be paid and terms of payment (30 days, etc.), and indicate any additional fees resulting from delinquent recompense.